ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Remove User From Groups
 Removes the specified IAM user from the specified groups.
-Group names is a comma separated string of group names.
+Group names is a comma-separated string of group names.
 Parameter aws_iam_user_name is an IAM user name.
-Parameter aws_iam_group_names is  a comma separated list of IAM group names.
+Parameter aws_iam_group_names is  a comma-separated list of IAM group names.

 Example workflows that use this Resilient function include `Example: AWS IAM: Remove User From All Groups`, `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.